reactjs/react.dev/content/docs/context.md

 ## Motivation

 Context is designed to relieve the pain of passing props down through a deeply nested component tree.
-For example, in the code below we manually thread through a color prop in order to style the Button and Message components.
-Using context, we can avoid passing props through intermediate elements.
+For example, in the code below we manually thread through a color prop in order to style the Button and Message components:

-`embed:context/motivation.js`
+`embed:context/motivation-problem.js`

+Using context, we can avoid passing props through intermediate elements:

+`embed:context/motivation-solution.js`

 ## API